shorebirdtech/docs/src/content/changelog/shorebird-channels-commands.md

 - Publishing a patch with `--track=<name>` still creates that channel automatically.
-- `shorebird channels delete` is permanent and has no prompt.
+- `shorebird channels delete` has no prompt.
 Pass `--confirm-name` with the channel name to confirm.
+Devices on a deleted channel stop receiving patches.

 ```sh
 shorebird channels create --app-id <id> --name qa